Where do I get information about camp?

 A: Yes, parents are invited to visit the site at any time to observe their child and camp.
 Parents are required to check in with the camp director..
 Invitations are given to parents when special events are planned.
 If concerns arise or special issues need to be addressed, parents are encouraged to speak personally with their child’s counselor or the camp director.

 If I am unable to pick my child up in person, what is the procedure?

 A: In the case where you cannot pick up your child and someone else will, we ask that you give a note to the camp director so she will be aware of the change.
 Your child’s safety is important to us.
 Unknown persons maybe asked to present an I.D. to camp staff.

-My child takes medication, what do I do?
+If my child takes medication, what do I do?

 A: As a licensed camp, we must follow strict guidelines.
-You must fill out a permission form, give the medication to the camp director or first aid provider in the original container, physicians name, dosage and expiration date.
+You must fill out a permission form, give the medication to the camp director or first aid provider in the original container, physicians name, dosage, and expiration date.
 The medication is locked up and the first aid provider will administer the prescription per your instructions from you and your physician.

-Does my child need lunch?
+Does my child need a lunch?

 A: Yes.
 Each day your child should bring a lunch and a morning snack to camp.
 A lunch box or small cooler is recommended.
-Clearly mark the campers name on it.
-No glass containers!!!
+Clearly mark the camper's name on it.
+No glass containers!
 Any food allergies your child has should be indicated on the medical form.